Cloudsparkle/CopyADGroupMembers/README.md

 # CopyADGroupMembers
-Powershell script to copy members of one AD group to another
+Powershell script to copy members of one AD group to one ore more destination AD groups